-- Submitted papers should not include an acknowledgements section or funding acknowledgements (even when blinded) since it can indicate the country of residence of (some of) the authors.
-(Such acknowledgements of course may be added to the camera-ready version.)
+- Submitted papers should not include an acknowledgments section or funding acknowledgments (even when blinded) since it can indicate the country of residence of (some of) the authors.
+(Such acknowledgments, of course, may be added to the camera-ready version.)

 Own Prior Work, Well-Known Projects, and Research Artifacts